Giving the AI definition a form suitable for the engineer: Incorrect move

 Thus, we have two problems emerging:

-The first problem is that the information the function Correct will return could be too much.
-If the possible outputs are k in number, the possible values of the function Correct are $2^k$.
-Respectively, if the outputs are countably many in number, the value of the function Correct is a continuum, etc.
+The first problem is that the information returned by the Correct function could be too much.
+If the possible outputs are $k$ in number, the possible values of the Correct function are $2^k$.
+Respectively, if the outputs are countably many in number, the value of the Correct function is a continuum, etc.

-The second problem is that in this way we will complicate the world by imposing the requirement for it to calculate the function Correct at each step, to encode the result in a suitable format and transmit it to the device.
+The second problem is that in this way we will complicate the world by imposing the requirement for it to calculate the Correct function at each step, to encode the result in a suitable format and transmit it to the device.

 We will get rid of these problems, if we assume that the world does not explicitly tell the device which answers are correct but that at each incorrect move it returns information that the move is incorrect.